 When asked why her mother wasn’t deported like Jessie Marriette, Jimmy Symes and Hubert Nicolles’ mothers, Mary explained that her mother had been a ‘bundle of nerves’ since the day the Island was bombed (28 June 1940).
 She became worse when she was asked to shelter Jimmy Symes, and when she was put in solitary confinement in Guernsey prison on 25 October 1940, she couldn’t stand it and was taken away to live with Mary’s aunt on 31 October.

 Mary was let out of Guernsey prison on 1 November 1940 and returned to work.
 The weather was still mild and she was in her summer clothes a week later when a guard walked in and announced that she was being taken to prison in Paris and that her family was waiting at the airport.
-Her mother packed a suitcase for her, but when she looked inside, she found nothing but bottles of shampoo.
+Her great aunt Lil packed a suitcase for her, but when she looked inside, she found nothing but bottles of shampoo.
 This meant that she had to wear the same clothes every day for 6 weeks while in Cherche-Midi.
 However, this didn’t seem to matter as the ‘smell of the pail [the bucket used as a toilet] overpowered everything’.
 She explained that once a day she stripped off to wash, as did the other women, and that the water arrived once a day in a bucket with a lid.

 Unlike the men, Mary said that she was questioned only once while in Cherche-Midi.
 She recalled that while she was being questioned she was not ill-treated.
-She also remembered that from her cell window she could see being taken away from the prison in lorries.
+She also remembered that from her cell window she could see people being taken away from the prison in lorries.
 She did her best to hide her fear and not show it.

 Mary also remembered that she used to communicate with Louis Symes in prison because their windows were across the prison from each other.
 They ‘wrote messages on the window to each other using a rag’, one letter at a time, to ask each other how they were.
 Mary believed that Louis Symes would have stood up to the guards ‘in the worst way possible’.